RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/setup.md

 Finally open a tab in your favorite browser at URL 'localhost:3333'.
 REGARDS portal UI should now be visible.

 Notes:
-* _It is also possible, while working locally, to modify the REGARDS webpack configurations_
+* _It is also possible to modify the REGARDS webpack configurations_
 * _Some REGARDS NPM tasks provide runnable using the proxy mock server.
 You may want to look deeper in those tasks when developping new features or without backend_
-* _REGARDS NPM tasks are currently defined for continous intergarion servers at CS SI_
+* _REGARDS NPM tasks are currently defined for continous integration servers at [CS SI](https://www.c-s.fr/)_

 ## Production build